-This fried burrata is crispy, melty, and creamy!
-Fresh burrata is fried until it’s golden brown, served over roasted peppers, and drizzled with garlicky pesto.
+This fried burrata is crispy, melty, and so creamy!
+Fresh burrata is coated in crispy, golden brown breadcrumbs, served over roasted peppers, and drizzled with garlicky pesto.
 This is my favorite impressive appetizer for a dinner party, the holidays, or happy hour!

 Fried burrata with roasted peppers and pesto on a white plate next to white wine and crackers on a beige counter.

 If there’s anything I love in this life, it’s a good appetizer-for-dinner situation.
 A series of small plates, tapas, izakaya, anything of that nature.
-And, on more than one occasion, half a bag of potato chips with onion dip or a whole boiled artichoke with mayo and butter.
+And on more than one occasion, half a bag of potato chips with onion dip.
 But I digress.
 Today, we’re talking about fried cheese, which is perhaps my favorite app of all.

 If you’ve ever wanted to know what it’s like to eat a giant mozzarella stick, then you’re in luck!
-Because fried burrata is basically just that.
+Because this burrata is basically just that.
 But, we’re taking it up a notch by adding some charred roasted peppers and a drizzle of fresh pesto.
-This appetizer is ridiculously good, a huge crowd-pleaser, and for those of you who hate frying (me), don’t worry, it’s sooo easy.
+And for those of you who hate frying (me), don’t worry!
+I’m sharing a super easy frying method I learned when I was in culinary school.
+It’s so easy.

 A plate of burrata on a white counter next to breadcrumbs, pesto, eggs, flour, and mini bell peppers.